MEFS2019/ESWifi/README.md

 ## Useful scripts

-- `start`: Serve the app with hot reload enabled.
+- `start`: Serves the app with hot reload enabled.
 Useful for development.
 - `build`: Creates a production-ready build.
+- `build:sync`: Same as build, but also copies the built files to the native projects and adds any new native dependencies.
 - `open:[ios/android]`: Opens the native project in its corresponding IDE (Android Studio/Xcode).
-- `build:sync`: Same as build, but also syncs the built files with the native projects.

 ## Propuesta enviada